 Once the Harbor Registry is enabled, every namespace on the Supervisor Cluster has a matching project with the same name as the private image registry.
 Every user or group that has edit or view permission to a namespace becomes a corresponding role member on the matching project with the same name in the private image registry.
 The lifecycle of projects and members of the private image registry is automatically managed and is linked to the lifecycle of namespaces and user or group permissions in namespaces.

-- In the vSphere Client, browse to the cluster where you want to enable the image registry.
+- In the vSphere Client, browse to the vCenter cluster where Workload Management is enabled.

 - Select Configure.

 - Select the storage policy for placement of container images.